samsungsamiio/samsungsami.io/source/sami/sami-documentation/hello-world.md

 java -jar device-simulator.jar -token=1c49e70b628240cc22dde4c6b3f70e82
 ~~~

 Enter `list devices` (or its shortcut `ld`) to display the device list.
-The list, which includes your Gear Fit device, will look like this (click to enlarge):
+The list, which includes your Gear Fit device, will look like this (click to expand):
 ![List devices](/images/docs/sami/sami-documentation/ds_list_device_gearfit.png){:.lightbox}

 Create a [scenario template](/sami/demos-tools/device-simulator.html#guess-scenario) to configure the simulation of My GearFit Device data.
 In the following command, the first input argument is `did` (device ID of the device), which we obtained from the output of `ld` above.